apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 ### `map_extract`

-Return a list containing the value for a given key or an empty list if the key is not contained in the map.
+Return a corresponding value from a map for a given key, or NULL if the key is not found.

 ```
 SELECT map_extract(map, key);